Stan Love (basketball)

+Stanley S. Love (April 9, 1949 – April 27, 2025) was an American professional basketball player in the National Basketball Association (NBA) and American Basketball Association (ABA).
+He played college basketball for the Oregon Ducks.

-Stanley S. Love (born April 9, 1949) is an American former professional basketball player.
-He is the father of basketball player Kevin Love and the younger brother of Beach Boys member Mike Love.
-During the late 1970s, Stan was also employed as a bodyguard, trainer, and assistant to band member Brian Wilson, the Loves' cousin.
+Love was the father of basketball player Kevin Love and the younger brother of Beach Boys singer Mike Love.
+During the late 1970s, Stan was also employed as a bodyguard, trainer, and assistant to the Beach Boys' Brian Wilson, the Loves' cousin.

 Background

-Love grew up in Baldwin Hills in West Los Angeles and was the fourth of six children to Milt, a union sheet metal worker, and Glee Love, a singer.
+Love grew up in the Baldwin Hills area of Los Angeles and was the fourth of six children to Milton Edward Love, a union sheet metal worker, and Emily Glee Wilson Love, a singer.
 His older brother is Mike Love.
 Mike, along with cousins Brian, Carl, and Dennis Wilson, later formed the Beach Boys.